Capstone-Project-Sekarya/.github/profile/README.md

 ## 📱 Features of Sekarya APP

 - Detect Painting and Vector species predictions using camera
-- Provides detailed information on the types of Art predicted (description and ratings)
+- Provides detailed information on the types of art predicted (description and ratings)
 - Give some reccomenders about artists/art
 - All user can upload story about art
 - All user can hire commission art
-- Track the story position with google maps
+- Track the story commision art

 ## 🔗 Repository Branches